 Honors students must maintain a grade-point average (GPA) of 3.4 or higher to remain in the Honors Program.
 If your cumulative GPA falls below 3.4 during a semester, you may remain in the Honors Program for one additional semester on an academic warning status.
 If your cumulative GPA returns to 3.4, you'll be renewed to full status in the program for the following semester.
 In addition, you must take an Honors course each semester.

-The Honors coordinator is the person in charge of all aspects of the Honors Program at the campus, both academic and administrative.
-The Honors coordinator is the chair of the Honors Committee, a board of faculty members who make programming and funding decisions regarding the direction of the campus Honors Program.
-In addition, the Honors coordinator is the administrative liaison for the campus Honors Program, the University College, and the Schreyer Honors College.
+The Honors Coordinator is the person in charge of all academic and administrative aspects of the Beaver campus Honors Program.
+The Honors coordinator is the chair of the Honors Committee, a board of faculty members who make programming and funding decisions regarding the direction of the Honors Program.
+In addition, the Honors Coordinator is the administrative liaison for the campus Honors Program, the University College, and the Schreyer Honors College.

 Is the Penn State Beaver Honors Program related to the Schreyer Honors College housed at Penn State University Park?

 The programs are related, but they're not exactly the same.
 The Schreyer Honors College is like the "parent organization" of the campus programs in that it defines policy, to some extent.
-The Honors coordinator is the Schreyer Honors College administrator at Beaver campus and serves as the Honors adviser to Schreyer scholars on campus.
-The Honors coordinator also approves Beaver campus courses and programs related to the Schreyer Honors College.
+The Honors Coordinator is the Schreyer Honors College Administrator at Beaver and serves as the Honors Adviser to Schreyer scholars on campus.
+The Honors Coordinator also approves Beaver campus courses and programs related to the Schreyer Honors College.

-Can I join the Honors Program at any time?
-If I'm accepted into the program, can I leave if I choose?
+May I join the Honors Program at any time?
+If I'm accepted into the program, may I leave if I choose?

 You may remain in an Honors course if you're already enrolled, but you'll have to make specific arrangements with the professor to adjust any assignment sequence that will be modified if you're dropping an Honors Option in a regular course.
 An Honors Independent Study can be dropped or modified, as needed, in consultation with the professor.